-We need to step back and consider what kind of technology we really want—and the purposes we want it to serve.
 The little prince asks why the merchant would sell such a thing.
 “Because it saves a lot of time,” the merchant replies.
 “Experts have it all worked out.
 You save 53 minutes a week.”

 “If I had 53 minutes to spend,” the little prince replies, “I would walk very slowly toward a spring of fresh water.”